dasch-swiss/dsp-api/docs/03-apis/feature-toggles.md

 # Feature Toggles

-Some Knora features can be turned or off on a per-request basis.
+Some Knora features can be turned on or off on a per-request basis.
 This mechanism is based on
 [Feature Toggles (aka Feature Flags)](https://martinfowler.com/articles/feature-toggles.html).